nielsberglund/nielsblogsource/content/contact-event-claude-code.md

 ## Table of Content

 * [**Building an Event Management System with Claude Code: Installing Claude Code**][1]: We introduced the project and looked at the steps to install Claude Code on both macOS as well as Windows.
+(Edited: 2025-12-20)
 * [**Building an Event Management System with Claude Code: IDE Integration**][2]: Learn VS Code integration with Claude Code for AI-assisted development.
 Includes WSL setup, CLAUDE.md configuration, and building your first API endpoints.
+(Edited: 2025-12-20)